-My DEAR JOHN,
+MY DEAR JOHN,

-I started from London on my way to Chatham, I went through generally a rich clay land, but when I crossed the Thames it was rather sandy, but still not barren land, having a good deal of clay mixed with it, as is easily to be perceived if you have to pass through it as I had after a shower, from the mud that sticks to your shoes.
+I started from London on my way to Chatham.
+I went through generally a rich clay land; but when I crossed the Thames, it was rather sandy, but still not barren land, having a good deal of clay mixed with it, as is easily to be perceived, if you have to pass through it, as I had, after a shower, from the mud that sticks to your shoes.

-The land all along this road is a deep rich clay, and the farms are mostly well cultivated and extensive-a great deal of good has accrued to the country from the formation of Agricultural Associations, and the consequent cattle shows.-Stock has improved amazingly-Tees-water cows-Leicester and South down sheep, and Berkshire swine that would not shame any agricultural show in the kingdom.
+The land all along this road is a deep rich clay, and the farms are mostly well cultivated and extensive - a great deal of good has accrued to the country from the formation of Agricultural Associations, and the consequent cattle shows. - Stock has improved amazingly, - Tees-water cows - Lei'ster and South-down sheep - and Berkshire swine, that would not shame any agricultural show in the kingdom.

-The river Thames is a fine stream from its source to Chatham.
-It runs rapidly over its rocky or gravelly bed, and would furnish mill power for the whole province, but unluckily it runs the wrong way-arising in the east at no great distance from Ontario, and running parallel to Lake Erie, it falls into Lake St. Clair, so that no use can be made of it, for bringing produce to market, for the further down you go, the further you are from your place of sale.
-The only use there fore that is made of it in this way is, to carry rafts of lumber down to Detroit and the neighbourhood, where the pine is scarce.
+The River Thames is a fine stream from its source to Chatham.
+It runs rapidly over its rocky or gravelly bed, and would furnish mill power for the whole province, but unluckily it runs the wrong way - arising in the east at no great distance from Ontario, and running parallel to Lake Erie, it falls into Lake St Clair, so that no use can be made of it, for bringing produce to market; for the farther down you go, the farther you are from your place of sale.
+The only use, therefore, that is made of it in this way, is to carry rafts of lumber down to Detroit and the neighbourhood, where pine is scarce.

-From Chatham downward, it is a lazy, canal looking river, with no perceptible current, but deep and navigable for any vessel that can sail these Lakes.
+From Chatham, downward, it is a lazy, canal-looking river, with no perceptible current, but deep and navigable for any vessel that can sail these lakes.

 The land on its banks is about the richest I ever saw in any country.
-Six or seven feet deep of earth that would do for a garden, and extensive grass plains stretching for miles into the country, without a tree, save here and there a small clump like an island in the plain-the grass, particularly that called blue joint, furnishes excellent pasture and hay.
-Indeed, your beasts after they are weaned, are branded and turned out to pasture, and never reclaimed till wanted for use-running water, however, is scant, and the people, from finding it so easy to scramble along after a fashion, are a lazy generation, and only half do their work-their ground in generally foul, and their wheat, of course, mixed with the seeds of the weeds which are allowed to grow in such profusion among it.
-Add to all this the stagnant water that is allowed to stand in these plains in the spring and fall (for they never dream of draining, though that would be easy) breeds fever and ague, so that on the whole I do not consider it a desirable location.
+Six or seven feet deep of earth that would do for a garden, and extensive grass plains stretching for miles into the country, without a tree, save here and there a small clump like an island in the plain --the grass, particularly that called blue joint, furnishes excellent pasture and hay.
+Indeed, your beasts, after they are weaned, are branded and turned out to pasture, and never reclaimed till wanted for use.
+Running water, however, is scant, and the people, from finding it so easy to scramble along after a fashion, are a lazy generation, and only half do their work.
+Their ground is generally foul, and their wheat, of course, mixed with the seeds of the weeds which are allowed to grow in such Add to all this, the stagnant water profusion among it. that is allowed to stand in these plains in the spring and fall (for they never dream of draining, though that would be easy) breeds fever and ague, so that on the whole I do not consider it a desirable location.

-When you get down to the Lake at the mouth of the river (which you do through a road that when the Lake is high takes the horses up to their bellies in water,) you have the same low grass plain land until you come within a few miles of the village of Windsor, when it improves, and is rather higher above the bed of the river.
+When you get down to the lake at the mouth of the river, (which you do through a road, that when the lake is high, takes the horses up to their bellies in water,) you have the same low grass plain land until you come within a few miles of the village of Windsor, when it improves, and is rather higher above the bed of the river.